Nemo64/meteor-bootstrap/README.md

 custom.bootstrap.json
 ---------------------
+IMPORTANT: the current version contains a typo.
+The generated `custom.bootstrap.json` contains a `;` at the end which results into a syntax error.
+Just remove i.
+Because I want the version numbers to be synced and meteor thinks `3.2.0-1` is a pre release I can't fix it right now.

 This file is to configure which bootstrap parts you need in your project.
 Set those you like to `true`!
 If the file is empty, it will be filled for with the following content: